List of tribunals in the United Kingdom: Industrial Arbitration Tribunal

 The Industrial Arbitration Tribunal decides disputes arising from vesting and compensation orders which the Secretary of State has the power under the Industry Act 1975 to issue in regard to the transfer of control of important manufacturing undertakings to non-residents.
 These powers have never been exercised.

 Justices and Clerks Indeminification Tribunal

 The Justices and Clerks Indeminification Tribunal would hear appeals by magistrates and clerks from decisions of magistrates' courts committees regarding indemnification against costs incurred in disputing any claims made against them.

 Mines and Quarries Tribunal

 The Mines and Quarries Tribunal would enquire into the competence of a person to continue to hold a certificate in regard to the performance of duties relating to mines and quarries.
 The tribunal has never been convened.

 Sea Fish Licence Tribunal

 The Sea Fish Licence Tribunal would have heard appeals from individual fishermen against their "days at sea" allocations in their licence, under the Sea Fish (Conservation) Act 1967.
 However the "days at sea" programme envisaged by the Act was never commenced and the tribunal has never been convened.

+Former tribunals

+A number of tribunals have been abolished since the system's establishment.